QuantEcon/python_lecture_sandpit/source/rst/cass_koopmans_1.rst

 A rule of thumb for the planner is

--  for whatever :math:`K_0` you start with, push :math:`K_t` toward the steady state and stay there for as long as you can.
+-  from :math:`K_0`, push :math:`K_t` toward
+   the steady state and stay close to the steady state until time approaches :math:`T`.

 The planner accomplishes this by adjusting the saving rate :math:`\frac{f(K_t) - C_t}{f(K_t)}` over time.

-Let's calculate the saving rate.
+Let's calculate and  plot the saving rate.

 .. code-block:: python3